 Figure 3 illustrates the basic idea.
 We start with a dictionary of Gabor wavelets centered at a dense collection of locations and tuned to a collection of scales and orientations.
 In Figure 3, each Gabor wavelet is illustrated by a bar at the same location and with the same length and orientation as the corresponding wavelet.
-Figure 3(a) displays the training image. (b) displays a mini-dictionary of 2 compositional patterns of wavelets learned from the training image.
+Figure 3.(a) displays the training image. (b) displays a mini-dictionary of 2 compositional patterns of wavelets learned from the training image.
 Each compositional pattern is a template formed by a group of a small number of wavelets at selected locations and orientations.
 The learning is unsupervised in the sense that the images are not labeled or annotated.
-The number of templates in the dictionary is automatically determined by an adjusted Bayesian information criterion.
-The two templates are displayed in different colors, so that it can be seen clearly how the translated, rotated, scaled, and deformed copies of the two templates are used to represent the training image, as shown in (b).
+The number of templates in the dictionary is automatically determined by an adjusted

+Bayesian information criterion [32].
+The 2 templates are displayed in different colors, so that it can be seen clearly how the translated, rotated, scaled and deformed copies of the 2 templates are used to represent the training image, as shown in (b).
 In (c), the templates are overlaid on the original image, where each green squared box is the bounding box of the template.
 In our current implementation, we allow some overlap between the bounding boxes of the templates.
 The templates learned from the training image can be generalized to testing images, as shown in (d) and (e).

-Fig. 4.
-Another example.
-Four compositional patterns (templates) are learned unsupervisedly from 20 training images (just 6 of them are shown in the figure).
-The bounding box size for each of the templates is 100×100 .
-The numbers of basis functions (Gabor wavelets in our experiments) are less than 40, and the actual numbers are automatically determined.
+FIG. 4.
+Four compositional patterns (templates) are learned from 20 training images (only 6 of them are shown in this figure).
+The training images are not registered or otherwise annotated.
+The size of each template is 100×100 pixels.
+The number of basis functions in each template is no more than 40 and is automatically determined.

 Figure 4 shows another example, where part templates of egrets and templates of water waves and grasses are learned from 20 training images without supervision.
 That is, the training images are not registered, in that we do not assume that the objects in the training images appear at the same location and scale.
-It is interesting to observe that in this example, the unsupervised learning also accomplishes image segmentation, object detection, and perceptual grouping (e.g., grass pattern), which are important tasks in vision.
+It is interesting to observe that in this example, the unsupervised learning also accomplishes image segmentation, object detection and perceptual grouping (e.g., grass pattern), which are important tasks in vision.